DerwenAI/textgraphs/docs/conclude.md

 This precludes downstream use of the inferred relations for semantic inference.
 Ultimately, how can better training data be developed -- e.g., for relation extraction -- to improve large models used in constructing/augmenting knowledge graphs?

-Observation:
+## Questions for Follow Up Research

 Many existing projects produce results which are **descriptive, but not computable**.
 However, given recent innovations, such as _DPO_, there appear to be many opportunities for reworking the training datasets used in
 NRE and RE models, following the pattern of `Notus`

-**R1**: demonstrated how to leverage LLM components while emphasizing HITL (domain experts) and quality of results
+**R1**: we have demonstrated how to leverage LLM components while emphasizing HITL (domain experts) and quality of results

-**R2**: suggested areas where investments in data quality may provide substantial gains
+**R2**: we have suggested areas where investments in data quality may provide substantial gains

 One key take-away from this project is that the model deployments are relatively haphazard across a wide spectrum of performance: some of the open source dependencies use efficient frameworks such as Hugging Face `transformers` to load models, while others use ad-hoc approaches which are much less performant.